awqx/awqx.github.io/index.md

 # ALXOVE

-The title is a combination of my name and alcove.
-The spelling is also a reference to [arXiv](https://arxiv.org/).
+ALXOVE, pronounced "alcove", is a small niche to store updates, code documentation, writing, art, etc.
+The spelling is inspired by [arXiv](https://arxiv.org/), though I decided against a χ because of course I did.
-It is stylized as all uppercase in order to avoid sans serif ambiguity with I and l.
+ALXOVE is stylized as all-caps to reference my frustration with ambiguity between I and l in certain fonts.
-This has been a recurring issue because I am an Al interested in AI.
+(As an Al interested in AI, this is a recurring issue).

-The site's name is pronounced like "alcove" (ˈæl koʊv).
-It is a small niche where I can store updates, code documentation, writing projects, art, etc.

-The site is **UNDER CONSTRUCTION**.
-Many sections are still missing.
+ALXOVE is **UNDER CONSTRUCTION** and many sections are still missing.

 ## Goals for ALXOVE